 The topological vertex, introduced by Aganagic, Klemm, Mari\~{n}o and Vafa, involves a virtual count of holomorphic curves in $X=\mathbb C^3$ with boundary on three chosen Aganagic--Vafa branes over the three legs of the corresponding toric graph~\cite{AKMV}.
 In this case, $f=z_1z_2z_3$ and the singular locus consists of the points where two coordinate functions vanish.

-To define the topological vertex, the extra information of a framing is required --- in this situation, a framing is given by a choice of 1-dimensional sub-torus of $\mathbb T^2$ acting freely on this Aganagic--Vafa brane.
-Li, Liu, Liu, and Zhao provide a mathematical definition of the topological vertex using relative Gromov---Witten invariants~\cite{LLLZ}.
-In this setting, the framing on each leg is provided by a toric compactification $\bar X$ of $X$, so the new boundary component $\bar X_\ell$ at the end of each leg $\ell$ is invariant under the 1-dimensional sub-torus given by the framing.
+To define the topological vertex, the extra information of a framing is required --- in \cite{AKMV}, a framing is given by a choice of 1-dimensional sub-torus of $\mathbb T^2$ acting freely on this Aganagic--Vafa brane.
+Li, Liu, Liu, and Zhou provide a mathematical definition of the topological vertex using relative Gromov--Witten invariants~\cite{LLLZ}.
+In both \cite{LLLZ} and our setting, the framing on each leg is provided by a toric compactification $\bar X$ of $X$, so the new boundary component $\bar X_\ell$ at the end of each leg $\ell$ is invariant under the 1-dimensional sub-torus given by the framing.
 Symplectically, this $\bar X_\ell$ can be regarded as the quotient of a hypersurface by this 1-dimensional sub-torus, and $A_\ell \subset \bar X_\ell$ is the quotient of an Aganagic--Vafa brane by this 1-dimensional sub-torus.